ziggsio/Ziggs-1/README.md

 ### What is Ziggs?

-- Ziggs is a platform that exists to facilitate people communications.
+- Ziggs is a platform that exists to facilitate peoples communications.
 - Ziggs is like a meeting point with your devices, it helps you to transfer contents between these devices smoothly.
 - Drag-and-drop PDFs, images, videos, APK apps and other files directly into Ziggs.
 - Messages are delivered directly from your device to the connected clients.
 - Ziggs doesn't store any type of data and doesn't require your personal information.
+- Ziggs uses smart solutions based on client-side to share channel conversation history with new clients.
+- Exists channel clients will act as seeds, helps new clients to follow up with the conversation.

 ### Where and why to use Ziggs?